2002 Formula One World Championship

-Michael Schumacher won his third title in a row with Ferrari, setting the record of finishing on the podium in every race.
+Michael Schumacher won a then record equaling fifth title and it was his third title in a row with Ferrari, setting the record of finishing on the podium in every race.

 Schumacher's Ferrari teammate Rubens Barrichello finished runner-up with 77 points.

 Juan Pablo Montoya finished third for Williams with 50 points.

-Scuderia Ferrari won the Constructors' Championship.
+Scuderia Ferrari won the Constructors' Championship for a record extending twelfth time.